 - Enter the following information as the install script prompts for it:

-- Enter Ambari URL (http(s)://host:[port]):
+Enter Ambari URL (http(s)://host:[port]):

-- Enter Ambari Username:
+Enter Ambari Username:

-- Enter Ambari Password:
+Enter Ambari Password:

 - If Knox is installed on a proxy server, Classic Cluster displays the following

-We discovered that your Knox is installed in HA mode.
+message:We discovered that your Knox is installed in HA mode.
 Please confirm if this

 content that you will need to add to your Knox hosts.
 Classic Cluster also displays three

-- Copy the generated XML to
+Copy the generated XML to

-chown knox:knox cdp_default.xml.
+chown knox:knox cdp_default.xml

-This sets up the topology for the Knox server or Knox proxy host and establishes the reverseSSH tunnel.
+After you have completed steps a through c on all of your Knox hosts, type Enter to continue.This sets up the topology for the Knox server or Knox proxy host and establishes the connection.

-If the connection attempts fail or if there is an error in the connectivity, Classic Cluster displays troubleshooting information in Step 2 of the Registration wizard.
+successful, proceed to Step 3 in the wizard.If the connection attempts fail or if there is an error in the connectivity,CDP displays troubleshooting information in Step 2 of the registration wizard.
 Follow the troubleshooting information to fix the connectivity error, then click Test connection.

-- Click Register in Step 3 of the Registration wizard.
+- Click Register in Step 3 of the registration wizard.